ProjeKcts: ProjeKct Two (1997–1998)

 While ProjeKct One was the first of the sub-groups planned, ProjeKct Two actually convened and recorded first.
 It featured Fripp, Gunn and Adrian Belew on drums rather than guitar (his usual instrument with King Crimson).
 This configuration was unplanned, but when the group gathered at Belew's home studio to record, he had recently taken possession of the V-drums and Fripp was keen to experiment with their use.
 The group enjoyed the results enough that it was decided to keep this configuration for the whole course of the project.

 They released the studio album Space Groove in 1998.
 Additionally, they performed thirty-five concerts between February and July 1998.
-As of 2 May 2011, twenty-six of these shows have been made available for download through DGMLive.
+All thirty-five shows have been made available for download through DGMLive.